patience4711/RPI-APS-inverters/README.md

 See it in action on [YouTube](https://youtu.be/sTnKeFcmqhc)

 ## IMPORTANT TO KNOW
-People keep asking for the ssh login, this is 'ecuuser' and 'ecuuser'.
+People keep asking for the ssh login, this is 'ecuuser' and 'ecuuser' as from v4_0.
 Please be aware that this is known to the whole world now.
 So **never** put the ssh port open 'to the world' or even better, change this.<br><br>
 The software can be updated by installing an upgrade tar file.
 Please see the wiki.